 The mission of our program, more specifically, is to facilitate the professional, personal, and ethical development of our students.
 Our philosophy of training is consistent with the scientist-practitioner model and the Counseling Psychology humanistic tradition.
 It includes emphases on the appreciation of diversity and on the development of open and critical thought processes.

 The program’s nine competencies are directly aligned with those required by the American Psychological Association’s Standards of Accreditation for Health Service Psychology.
-A full list of competencies, objectives, outcomes, and minimum levels of achievement can be found in the Counseling Psychology Program Handbook.
+A full list of competencies, objectives, outcomes, and minimum levels of achievement can be found in our handbook in the "For Current Students" section.

 - Ethical and Legal Standards